Numerical study of the Kadomtsev--Petviashvili equation and dispersive shock waves: Introduction

+where $E(m)$ is the complete elliptic integral of the second kind.
+For constant values of $\beta_1,\beta_2,\beta_3$ and $l$, the formula (\ref{cnoidal0}) gives an exact solution of the KP equation.
 The modulation of the wave-parameters of the cnoidal wave solution is obtained by letting $\beta_j=\beta_j(x,y,t)$, $j=1,2,3$ and $l=l(x,y,t)$ and requesting that (\ref{cnoidal0}) is an approximate solution of KP up to higher order corrections.
-Over the last forty years, since the seminal paper of Gurevich and Pitaevsky, there has been a lot of attention to the quantitative study of dispersive shock waves.
+Over the last forty years, since the seminal paper of Gurevich and Pitaevsky, \cite{GP} there has been a lot of attention to the quantitative study of dispersive shock waves see e.g. the recent volume \cite{miller}, and refined experiments have been developed \cite{trillo}.
 Most of the analysis is restricted to models in one spatial dimension.
-Two dimensional models have been much less studied, see for example \cite{KR14}.
-Regarding the KP equation, the formation of dispersive shock waves has been studied numerically in \cite{KSM,KR13} and in \cite{Ablowitz} for an initial step with parabolic profile, and recently in \cite{Biondini}.
+Two dimensional models have been much less studied, see for example \cite{Hoefer},\cite{Ratliff},\cite{El}.
+Regarding the KP equation, the formation of dispersive shock waves has been studied numerically in \cite{KSM,KR13} and both numerically and analytically in \cite{Ablowitz} for an initial step with parabolic profile, and recently in \cite{Biondini} using the method of multiple scales.
+Modulation theory in the general setting of Riemann surfaces has been developed in \cite{Krichever}.
+In this manuscript we derive the modulation equations for KP using the Whitham averaging method over the Lagrangian as in \cite{Whitham}.
+Our final form of the equations for $\beta_1(x,y,t)>\beta_2(x,y,t)>\beta_3(x,y,t)$ and $q(x,y,t):=l(x,y,t)/k(x,y,t) $, plus two extra dependent variables $p=p(x,y,t)$ and $r=r(x,y, t)$ (see definition (\ref{q} and (\ref{def_r})) is